DanWahlin/typescript-fundamentals/README.md

 # TypeScript Fundamentals

-Code samples from the TypeScript Fundamentals course.
+Code samples from the TypeScript Fundamentals course on [Pluralsight.com](https://pluralsight.com)

 ## Running the Project using Webpack